BenMKT/tailwind-project/README.md

   - [License](#license)

 ## About the Project
-Welcome!
-This is a dynamic React application, meticulously crafted with TypeScript.<br> My primary objective?
-To master the art of responsive design using nothing but Tailwind CSS thus exploring the power of modern web development!
+Welcome!<br> This is a dynamic React application, meticulously crafted with TypeScript.<br> My primary objective?<br> To master the art of responsive design using nothing but Tailwind CSS thus exploring the power of modern web development!

 ### Built With
 This project was built using these technologies: